Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 This file is split into two sections:

 -   The initial section checks for some errors that may arise in the output of ExtractTable when detecting tables with potentially ambiguous column headers.
 It corrects common errors with column counts by adding, for example, dummy columns for data we are not concerned with outputting in toCSV.
-    -   If there are any errors it cannot fix, this section will print them -- these should be addressed by the programmer programmer before running the next section of code
+    -   If there are any errors it cannot fix, this section will print them -- these should be addressed by the programmer before running the next section of code
 -   The second section coalesces the different logs into one large dataframe, suitable for conversion to CSV (the final file)
     -   This involves some more complex logic with, for example, guessing which activities line up to which flights based on times reported.
-Owing to the nature of the data we have, sometimes activities do not line up to flight times, or visa versa.
+Owing to the nature of the data we have, sometimes activities do not line up to flight times, or vice versa.
 As such, when building the CSV output, all flights and activities are logged, but sometimes they will not match up cleanly and the output will note this.

 For sake of transparency, output from `toCSV.R` will sometimes include metadata about the process of generating a CSV, or when reporting special cases found in processing the file in `main.R`.
 The following are currently possible outputs that `toCSV.R` will place in the activity description column: